SYSUMSC/Share/Monads/Monads.md

     main (Just 5) (Just 1) = ???
     -- (Maybe Integer) + Integer ?
     ```
-    Solution: we need 'bind', and also make produce Maybe
+    Solution: we need 'bind', and also make f produce Maybe
     ```haskell
     f :: Num a => a -> Maybe a
     f x = Just (x + 1)